 Of course these cloaking devices and apparel are fictional.
 If your child decides to dress up as Harry Potter tomorrow, you can’t provide him with a cloak of invisibility (and what a relief!), nor would you be able to cloak yourself as any of the other characters as part of your Halloween costume.
 But we’ve talked about cloaking before, and as you will see, cloaking is not only a fictional topic, but increasingly a research topic as well.

 Cloaking in Science

-Demonstrated in several blog posts by Phil, there are many different varieties of cloaking.
+There are many different varieties of cloaking.
 There’s optical cloaking, thermal cloaking, and acoustic cloaking.
 That’s a whole lot of cloaking, but what do these terms really mean?

 You can’t talk about cloaking without mentioning metamaterials.
 Metamaterials are artificially produced and consist of properties that are not found in nature.
 When it comes to these materials, it’s not what they are made up of that matters, it’s how they are structured.
 When properly arranged, and with the right shape, size, geometry, and orientation metamaterials can affect light or sound waves in an unusual fashion.
 The permittivity and permeability of these materials can vary with direction and position, and in some cases the refractive index may even be negative.

 When surrounding something with metamaterials, it becomes invisible.
 In terms of optical cloaking that refers to guiding light and electromagnetic waves around the object that is intended to be concealed.
 Thermal cloaking, involves protecting nanoelectronic and microelectronic devices from thermal diffusion.
 In this case, thermal waves are guided around the object.
 Finally, there’s acoustic cloaking.
 Again, this type of cloaking is all about concealing an object in some way by distorting surrounding waves, but this time it deals with acoustic waves.